 SERC is the regional reliability organization for the Transmission Owner.
-The Transmission Owner supports the concept of regional and/or subregional processes evolving over time as stakeholders gain experience, and is happy to participate in the proposed interregional SERC process.
+The Transmission Owner supports the concept of regional and/or subregional processes evolving over time as stakeholders gain experience, and is happy to participate in the proposed inter-regional SERC process.

 As an overall matter, the regional programs described herein operate on bottom-up principles: the individual transmission-owning participants work with their stakeholders to identify problems or projects, which are then presented to the regional group as appropriate.
 The project or problem is then studied and/or acted upon pursuant to the regional group's standards committee using objective criteria.
 If a project moves forward at the regional level, costs are allocated pursuant to the regional group's cost allocation methodology (if any).
-For the cost allocation methodology associated with the SIRPP, see the SIRPP process document attached hereto at Appendix 4.

 As part of the Transmission Owner's on-going transmission planning efforts, the Transmission Owner will assess whether alternative transmission solutions may be required in addition to, or in place of, a potential regional transmission project selected in the SERTP regional plan for regional cost allocation purposes due to the delay in its development or abandonment of the regional project.
 In this regard, the transmission developer shall promptly notify the Transmission Owner should any material changes or delays be encountered in the development of the potential transmission project.
 If, due to such delay or abandonment, the Transmission Owner determines that a project selected in the SERTP regional plan for regional cost allocation purposes no longer adequately addresses underlying transmission needs and/or no longer remains more efficient and cost effective, then the Transmission Owner may proceed with reevaluating its local transmission plan to seek appropriate solution(s).
-If the regional project is removed from being selected in the SERTP regional plan for regional cost allocation purposes due to delay or abandonment by the transmission developer, then the transmission developer shall be responsible for any increased as provided for in Section 29 herein.
+If the regional project is removed from being selected in the SERTP regional plan for regional cost allocation purposes due to delay or abandonment by the transmission developer, then the transmission developer shall be responsible for any increased costs as provided for in Section 30 herein.